By Zaid Al Nassir, Decision Resources Group (DRG)

-- Narrowly focused accountability: Liability for device issues and failures fell on the OEM, overlooking other companies in the supply/distribution chain; this led to a lack of accountability for other parties involved in the supply of medical devices.
+- Narrowly focused accountability: Liability for device issues and failures fell on the original manufacturer, without accounting for other companies in the supply/distribution chain; this led to a lack of accountability for other parties involved in the supply of medical devices.

-In 2002, the Medical Device Expert Group (MDEG) issued a report identifying a number of weaknesses in the MDD; in particular, that the MDD represented a suitable legislative and legal basis for regulating medical devices, but its implementation was lacking in many avenues, including the consistency and reliability of conformity assessments, general transparency in regulatory processes, and postmarket surveillance practices.
+In 2002, the Medical Device Expert Group (MDEG) issued a report identifying a number of weaknesses in the MDD; in particular, the MDEG found that, while the MDD represented a suitable legislative and legal basis for regulating medical devices, its implementation was lacking in many avenues, including the consistency and reliability of conformity assessments, general transparency in regulatory processes, and postmarket surveillance practices.

-The MDR is expected to become applicable in May 2020.
-It is important to note that regulatory certificates issued under the MDD before May 2017 will remain valid until they expire, or up to 2 years following the date of application (2022, presumably), whereas those issued under the MDD after May 2017 will remain valid until they expire (to a maximum of 5 years), or up to 4 years following date of application (May 2024).
+The MDR is set to become applicable in May 2020.
+It is important to note that regulatory certificates issued under the MDD before April 2017 will remain valid until they expire, or up to two years following the date of application (2022), whereas those issued under the MDD after April 2017 will remain valid until they expire (to a maximum of five years) or up to four years following date of application (2024).